top of page

 Customizable Pay Widget for Immediate Use on Merchant Sites

-Targeting Luxury industries like Automotive, Real Estate, and Hospitality as Hifi's prime market, I explored the financial landscape within these sectors to identify applicable research for our project.
+Targeting Luxury industries such as automotive, Real Estate, and Hospitality as Hifi's primary market, I explored the financial landscape in these sectors to identify relevant research for our project.

 In the quest for pertinent research aligned with HIFI's requirements, I delved into the financial sector.
-My investigation extended to platforms like Reddit and Discord, where I conducted surveys among crypto consumers and stockholders to glean insights into their frustrations, needs, and behaviors.
+My investigation extended to platforms such as Reddit and Discord, where I conducted surveys among crypto consumers and investors to gather insights into their frustrations, needs, and behaviors.

 To gain a comprehensive understanding of the merchant perspective, I conducted interviews with CPAs and industry experts.
 These discussions focused on three key areas of interest for HIFI.